Your child's risk factors for high blood pressure depend on underlying health conditions, genetics or lifestyle factors.

 Primary (essential) hypertension

 Essential hypertension is high blood pressure that occurs on its own, without an underlying condition.
-This type of high blood pressure occurs more often in older children and adolescents.
-The risk factors for developing essential hypertension are:
+This type of high blood pressure occurs more often in older children, generally age 6 and older.
+The risk factors for developing essential hypertension include:

 - Being overweight or obese (a body mass index over 25)